kvtrice/todo-app/README.md

 ## Overview

-This project is a fullstack to-do list application that helps you with tawsk management.
+This project is a fullstack to-do list application that helps you with task management.
 It provides a user-friendly interface to add, edit, and archive tasks (soft delete), as well update the tasks status ('To do', 'In Progress', 'Done').

 ## Installation Instructions